rubyworks/dotruby/README.md

 You will want to add that to your `.bashrc`, `.profile` or equivalent configuration script, so it is always available.

+To use DotRuby with tools that support DotRuby directly, there is likely nothing to install.
+Installing the tool should install `dotruby` via a dependency and load runtime configurations when the tool is used.

 ## Instruction

+### Configuring

-To use DotRuby in a project create a configuration file called either `.ruby` or `.rubyrc`.
+To use DotRuby in a project create a configuration file called `.ruby`.
-The longer name has precedence if both are present.
-In this file add configuration blocks by name of the commandline tool.
+(Hey, now you know why it has the name, *DotRuby*!).
+In this file add configuration code as you would normally do for a given library.
+The only caveat is that all such configurations must be against a constant.

-For example, let's demonstrate how we could use this to configure Rake tasks.
+For example, let's say we need to configure RSpec.
+In the `.ruby` file we can add the following.

+    RSpec.configure do |config|
+      config.color_enabled = true
+      config.tty = true
+      config.formatter = :documentation
+    end

+This might seems pretty ordinary, but consider that the RSpec library hasn't necessarily been loaded when this is evaluated!
+Think about that a bit and we'll explain how it works below.

-(Yes, Rake is not the most obvious choice, since developers are just as happy to keep using a Rakefile.
-But using Rake as an example serves to show that it *can* be done, and also it makes a good tie-in with next example.)
+For another example, let's demonstrate how we could use this to configure Rake tasks.
+Rake is not the most obvious choice, since developers are just as happy to keep using a Rakefile.
+That's fine.
+But using Rake as an example serves to show that it *can* be done, and also it makes a good tie-in with next example.

-    $ cat .ruby
-    Rake.instance_eval do
+    Rake.file do
       desc 'generate yard docs'
       task :yard do
         sh 'yard'